-Unfortunately, you are in job hunting mode, like many of us are these days.
+You are in full job hunting mode.
 Imagine you wake up Monday morning and check your email.
 To your delight, a message awaits from a company that wants to interview you.
 You break into your happy dance but…you have a lot of work to do to be prepared.

 The question I am posing is simple.
 With stiff competition for fewer jobs, how much time should you invest in interview preparation?
 Statistics show 60% of all job hunters prepare four hours or less.
 Not a surprising statistic, but many people prepare considerably less.
 Some believe a half hour to an hour is all you need.
 I know someone that studies a company’s website in the parking lot of his potential employers, 15 minutes before the meeting is supposed to start.